Marlborough Lines Limited: Expansion

+Reticulation into the Marlborough Sounds began in 1969.
+D'Urville Island was connected to the MEPB network in 1975 via an 11,000-volt line spanning 3350 ft across French Pass, while Arapaoa Island was connected in 1982, supplied via an 11,000-volt line spanning 2029 m across Tory Channel.
+The Tory Channel span gain notoriety in October 1985 when it was struck by an Air Albatross Cessna 402, resulting in the death of eight of the nine people onboard.

+Reorganisation

 In 1992, the passing of the Energy Companies Act required that the various franchised electricity distribution and retailing organisations then operating in New Zealand become commercial power companies with a responsibility to operate as a successful business and have regard to the efficient utilisation of energy.
 The Marlborough Electric Power Board then became Marlborough Electric – one of 35 integrated electricity businesses around New Zealand.
 At that time Marlborough Electric was one of a small number of electricity companies who also operated their own generation business, and produced some 26% of Marlborough's electricity requirement.

 The Electricity Industry Reform Act was passed in 1998, and this required that all electricity companies be split into either the lines (network) business or the supply business (generating and/or selling electricity) by 1 April 1999.
 The generation and retail businesses of Marlborough Electric were sold to TrustPower, and from April 1999 Marlborough Lines was established to focus on the operation and maintenance of the distribution lines network.

 Network

-The Marlborough Lines distribution network consists of approximately 3,400 km of lines, supplying approximately 25,000 customers.
+The Marlborough Lines distribution network consists of approximately 3,500 km of lines, supplying approximately 26,800 customers across the Marlborough District as well as in the northern Kaikōura District as far south as Waipapa Bay.
 Towns covered by the network include Blenheim, Picton, Renwick, Seddon and Havelock.

-Grid connection

-The Marlborough Lines network connects to the national grid via Transpower's 110/33 kV Blenheim substation, located on Old Renwick Road in Springlands, Blenheim.
+The Marlborough Lines network connects to the national grid via a grid exit point at Transpower's Blenheim substation, located on Old Renwick Road in Springlands, Blenheim.
 (41.4987°S 173.9325°E) The Blenheim substation is supplied by three separate Transpower 110 kV circuits, one from Kikiwa (around 10 km north of Saint Arnaud) and two from Stoke.

-The original 66 kV Stoke to Blenheim line is no longer used for transmission; the section from Stoke to Pelorus Bridge has been dismantled, while the section from Pelorus Bridge to Blenheim is now owned by Marlborough Lines and operated at 33 kV as part of the Blenheim to Rai Valley subtransmission line.
+The subtransmission network is made up of 308 km of 33 kV lines and cables interconnecting the Blenheim grid exit point with sixteen zone substations.
+The zone substations step the voltage down to 11 kV to supply 1804 km of distribution lines and cables and 536 km of single-wire earth return lines which in turn feed 3,988 distribution transformers.
+The distribution transformers step the voltage down to 230/400 volts to feed customers via 871 km of low-voltage lines and cables.

+As of 2024, Marlborough Lines is planning to extend the 33 kV subtransmission network down the Wairau Valley to a new zone substation 3 to 5 km west of Wairau Valley township.
+Vineyard growth in the Wairau Valley has resulted in the existing 11 kV distribution lines reaching capacity, with vineyards having to use diesel-powered pumps for irrigation.